cebartling/invest-guru/experiments/InvestGuruPrototype1/blog_posts/part1.md

 AWS CloudFormation supports
 [both JSON and YAML formats](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).
-I chose YAML as it works well with the Serverless Framework's YAML configuration file, `serverless.yml`.
+I chose YAML as it works well with the Serverless Framework's own `serverless.yml` configuration file.

 #### CloudFormation intrinsic functions

-You will see a fair amount of usage of intrinsic functions (e.g. `Fn::GetAtt:`, `!GetAtt`) in my CloudFormation YAML.
+You will see a fair amount of intrinsic functions usage (e.g. `Fn::GetAtt:`, `!GetAtt`) in my CloudFormation YAML.
 A full description of these functions can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
-A little odd to work with at first, once you get the hang of them, they aren't too bad.
+A little odd to work with at first, but once you get the hang of them, they aren't too bad.
+I use the _short form_ syntax in my `serverless.yml` file.

 #### Serverless variables